otabekds/Linear-regression-project/Boston housing price prediction/README.md

-# Welcome to My Tu Verras
+# Welcome to My project
 ***

 ## Task